Pat Fitzgerald: Early career

-Northwestern head coach
+Northwestern

-2006–2012
+2006–2022

 The Wildcats struggled in Fitzgerald's first season as head coach going only 4–8 overall and 2–6 in the Big Ten.

 The Wildcats improved to 6–6 the following year before going 9–3 in the 2008 regular season (5–3 in conference play) and playing in the Alamo Bowl.
 After the season, Fitzgerald was named the Big Ten Coach of the Year by the Touchdown Club of Columbus.

 The 2009 season saw the Wildcats beat Iowa 17–10 on November 7.
 The win over fourth-ranked Iowa is, to date, the highest ranked opponent defeated by a Fitzgerald coached team.
 Two weeks later, the Wildcats beat #14 Wisconsin for the second upset win of the season.
 Northwestern finished off the '09 season at the 2010 Outback Bowl, where their quarterback, Mike Kafka, set school records all-time all-bowl records with 47 completions on 78 attempts for 532 passing yards.
 The Wildcats lost 38–35 in overtime to Auburn, who would win the BCS Championship the following season, when a fake field goal attempt fell short.

 In 2011, the Wildcats defeated #9 Nebraska in Lincoln 28–27 with backup quarterback Kain Colter guiding the team in the second half.

 In 2012, Fitzgerald became the second coach in school history to coach two nine-win teams.
 Northwestern played in the third New Year's Day bowl game under Fitzgerald, the 2013 Gator Bowl.
 They won 34–20, their first bowl victory in sixty-four years, over Mississippi State in the Gator Bowl.
 The '12 team finished the season with a 10–3 record which tied the 1995 and 1903 teams for the most wins in school history.
 The Gator Bowl win was also Fitzgerald's 50th win as head coach, allowing him to pass Pappy Waldorf as the winningest coach in Northwestern history.